Meet Our 2019 Financial Literacy Instructors

 How We Recruit and Train Our Financial Literacy Instructors

-College Interns are recruited over a four-month period and only qualified and motivated candidates are selected for instructor training.
+College Interns are recruited over a four-month period.
 We screen for motivated students that are excited to make a difference in the next generation’s personal finance outlook.
 College students majoring in a business-related field or a strong interest in personal finance apply for the summer internship beginning in January.
-Of the 300+ applicants, we select the top 10 based on their motivation, history of success, GPA, communication skills and knowledge of personal finance.
-This assures we have instructors that are great role-models and enthusiastic mentors.
+Of the 300+ applicants, we select the top students based on their motivation, history of success, GPA, communication skills and knowledge of personal finance.
+This assures we have instructors that are great role-models and enthusiastic mentors for the Wealthy Habits students.

-Before instructors are put in front of a group of students, they undergo a background check and 35 hours of instructional training by the organization with the assistance of the previous year’s instructors.
+Before instructors are put in front of a group of students, they undergo a background check and 35 hours of instructional training by the organization.
 Still not ready to go solo, the instructors are observed as they co-facilitate their first program.
 After a debriefing session that involves a great deal of constructive criticism, instructors are ready to instruct without assistance.

 The internship, while paid, isn’t a job.
 It is an opportunity for the college student to make a difference in the lives of their students as well as to grow and mature as an individual.
 Our financial literacy Instructors develop their skills in areas such as public speaking, conflict resolution, motivational skills and so much more.
 This is a great opportunity that is like no other.